GoogleCloudPlatform/terraform-google-enterprise-genai/README.md

     └── prj-p-shared-restricted
 ```

+Specific to this repository, it will also configure Machine Learning Organization Policies.

 #### Logs

 Among the four projects created under the common folder, two projects (`prj-c-logging`, `prj-c-billing-logs`) are used for logging.